GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 ### What is a buyer?
 {% endDetailsSummary %}

-In Protected Audience API, a buyer is a party that owns an [interest group](#interest-group-detail) and bids in an ad auction.
+In the Protected Audience API, a buyer is a party that owns an [interest group](#interest-group-detail) and bids in an ad auction.

 For example: